5 Reasons Not To Miss a Transmoto Event

 THE ROAD TRIP

-For me it’s all about survival, not pushing too hard, but hard enough to where I feel confident I can keep a consistent pace all day without riding over my head.
-I’ve never entertained the idea of riding the Iron Man class – which is going it solo for those who don’t know – as it’s tough enough punching out the laps and passing the transponder from bike-to-bike between team mates.
-Pushing myself to my limit is what its all about!
+For me, it’s all about survival, not pushing too hard, but hard enough to where I feel confident I can keep a consistent pace all day without riding over my head.
+I’ve never entertained the idea of riding the Ironman class – which is going it solo, for those who don’t know – as it’s tough enough punching out the laps and passing the transponder from bike-to-bike between teammates.
+Pushing myself to my limit is what it’s all about.

 It really doesn’t matter where you finish, as long as you finish in one piece.
-Seeing the last-lap board is always welcome, especially for those in the team that don’t have to do it.
-The feeling of crossing the line with the checkered flag waving is pretty special though, and so is the feeling of washing the dust down your throat with an icy cold beer afterwards.
-My bones and muscles ache for days after each Transmoto event, but it’s always a good ache, the type that reminds me I’m alive, and have just experienced something that always brings a grin from ear-to-ear!
+Seeing the last-lap board is always welcome, especially for those in the team who don’t have to do it.
+The feeling of crossing the line with the chequered flag waving is pretty special though, and so is the feeling of washing the dust down your throat with an icy cold beer afterwards.
+My bones and muscles ache for days after each Transmoto event, but it’s always a good ache; the type that reminds me I’m alive, and have just experienced something that always brings a grin from ear-to-ear!

 Don’t miss the chance to enter our next event at Dargo!

 Click here for more information about the Transmoto 8-Hour @ Dargo on October 28-29.